-extract important information used by artificial systems.
-Object recognition in computer vision is the task of finding a given object in an image or video sequence.
+Object recognition in computer vision is the task of finding an object in an image or video sequence.
 It is a fundamental vision problem.
-Humans recognize a huge number of objects in images with little effort, even when the Computer vision is the ability of machines to see and understand what is in their surroundings. image of the objects may vary in different viewpoints, in many different sizes / scale or even when they are translated or rotated.
-Object recognition is an important task in image processing This field contains methods for acquiring, processing and analyzing of images to be able to and computer vision.
+Humans recognize a huge number of objects in images with little effort.
+Similarly, Computer vision is the ability of machines to see and understand what is in their surroundings.
+Image of the objects may vary in different viewpoints, in many different sizes/scales, or even when they are translated or rotated.
+Object recognition is an important task in image processing.
+This field contains methods for acquiring, processing, and analyzing images for computer vision.

 Object recognition plays an important role in computer vision.
 It is indispensable for many applications in the area of autonomous systems or industrial control.
-An object recognition system finds objects in the real world from an image of the world, using object models which are known a priori.
-With a simple glance of an object, humans are able to tell its identity or category despite of the appearance variation due to change in pose, illumination, texture, deformation, and under occlusion.
+An object recognition system finds objects in the real world from an image of the world, using object models which are known as a priori.
+With a simple glance of an object, humans are able to tell its identity or category despite the appearance variation due to changes in pose, illumination, texture, deformation, and under occlusion.
 Furthermore, humans can easily generalize from observing a set of objects to recognizing objects that have never been seen before.
 It is concerned with determining the identity of an object being observed in an image from a set of known tags.
-Humans can recognize any object in the real world easily without any efforts; on contrary machines by itself cannot recognize objects.
-Algorithmic descriptions of recognition task are implemented on machines; which is an intricate task.
+Humans can recognize any object in the real world easily without any effort; on the contrary machines by themselves cannot recognize objects.
+Algorithmic descriptions of recognition tasks are implemented on machines; which is an intricate task.
 Thus object recognition techniques need to be developed which are less complex and efficient.

 Object recognition methods frequently use extracted features and learning algorithms to recognize instances of an object or images belonging to an object category.
 Object class recognition deals with classifying objects into a certain class or category whereas object detection aims at localizing a specific object of interest in digital images or videos.
-Every object or object class has its own particular features that characterize themselves and differentiate them from the rest, helping in the recognition of the same or similar objects in other images or videos.
-Significant challenges stay on the field of object recognition.
-One main concern is about robustness with respect to variation in scale, viewpoint, illumination, non-rigid deformations and imaging conditions.
-Another current issue is the scaling up to thousands object classes and millions of images, what it is called large scale image retrieval.
+Every object or object class has its own particular features that characterize it and differentiate them from the rest, helping in the recognition of the same or similar objects in other images or videos.
+Significant challenges stay in the field of object recognition.
+One main concern is about robustness with respect to variation in scale, viewpoint, illumination, non-rigid deformations, and imaging conditions.
+Another current issue is the scaling up to thousands of object classes and millions of images, which is called large-scale image retrieval.

 the architecture and main components of object recognition are given below